emilk/eframe_template/README.md

 On Fedora Rawhide you need to run:

-`dnf install clang clang-devel clang-tools-extra speech-dispatcher-devel libxkbcommon-devel`
+`dnf install clang clang-devel clang-tools-extra speech-dispatcher-devel libxkbcommon-devel pkg-config openssl-devel`

 ### Compiling for the web